SamFleming/Symfony2-SimpleDeployScripts/README.md

     cd ~/path/to/project
     ./bin/deploy dev|stage|live

-Where the deploy _live_ will only run if my local git repository is on the master branch.
+Where the deploy _live_ option will only run if my local git repository is on the master branch, to keep from mistakenly deploying a development or feature branch to the live production server.

 ## How to Use the Scripts

-The idea is to provide a super simple bash script to start from.
-This should do the absolute minimum to let you see that it's working properly, before adding more layers of functionality/complexity to it.
+The scripts are meant as starting points for your own deploys.
+Each does the absolute minimum required to let you see that it's working properly, before adding more layers of functionality/complexity.

 __Prequisites__:
 + Your local Symfony2 project you will be deploying from is on Linux (Windows/Mac users should use something like VirtualBox)
 + you have rsync installed on your servers (check in the console with **rsync --version**)